tlourey/tlourey.github.io/pages/misc-tools.md

 **<https://www.vandyke.com/products/securecrt/windows.html> - Its not free but its good.**\
 <https://mobaxterm.mobatek.net/> - i'm not a massive fan but it comes in useful with the portable edition, including cygwin, quick port forwarding, and some other niceties.\
 **[Total Commander](https://www.ghisler.com/)** - THE PIMP!\
-<https://aka.ms/terminal> / <https://github.com/microsoft/terminal> - i'm not totally on the Windows Terminal Bandagon yet but its not shit.
+<https://aka.ms/terminal> / <https://github.com/microsoft/terminal> - i'm not totally on the Windows Terminal Bandwagon yet but its not shit.

 ## Chrome or Edge Extensions